 Freezer

-- Line a baking sheet with parchment paper, coat it nicely with semolina flour, then arrange the pasta in an even layer (Step 1).
+Step 1 - Line a baking sheet with parchment paper, coat it nicely with semolina flour, then arrange the pasta in an even layer.
+Freeze, uncovered, for 1 hour until hardened.

-- Transfer the hardened pasta to an airtight Ziploc freezer bag and store in the freezer (Step 2).
-For extra protection from freezer burn, you can wrap the pasta in the parchment paper.
+Step 2 - Transfer the hardened pasta to an airtight Ziploc freezer bag and store in the freezer.
+For extra protection from freezer burn, you can wrap them in the parchment paper.

 Max Storage Time: 1 - 2 months (1 month for best quality)